hackersupreme/redux-coupon-calculator/README.md

 ## Overview

-This is a single page app that provides an interface for creating cuopons and exporting them as csv data.
+This is a single page app that provides an interface for creating coupons and exporting them as csv data.

-It has two main parts: an input form for creating new cuopons and a list of cuopons where you can edit or remove individual cuopons.
+It has two main parts: an input form for creating new coupons and a list of coupons where you can edit or remove individual coupons.

-After you create the cuopons you want, you can download the csv data and import it into Excel, Google Sheets, or use it any way you'd like.
+After you create the coupons you want, you can download the csv data and import it into Excel, Google Sheets, or use it any way you'd like.

 It's built using React.
 It uses [Redux](https://redux.js.org/) to handle the data in the app, uses the animation library [React Spring](https://www.react-spring.io/) for animations, and uses the library [React-CSV](https://www.npmjs.com/package/react-csv) to create the csv data.
 See the Documentation section for more information on how it's built.